fquinto/bticinoClasse300x/mqtt_scripts/README.md

 ### StartMqttSend

-This script listens to the network traffic of the video door entry unit (commands from the app, from the internal unit, from the external unit), filters the packets and extracts the commands, sending them to the MQTT broker through the topic defined in the DUMPTOPIC variable of the main script TcpDump2Mqtt.
+This script listens to the network traffic of the video door entry unit (commands from the app, from the internal unit, from the external unit), filters the packets and extracts the commands, sending them to the MQTT broker through the topic defined in the TOPIC_DUMP variable of the main script TcpDump2Mqtt.

 ### StartMqttReceive

-This script listens to the commands coming from the broker, therefore from the home automation software and, through the MQTT topic defined in the RXTOPIC variable of the main script TcpDump2Mqt, it executes them on the video door entry unit.
+This script listens to the commands coming from the broker, therefore from the home automation software and, through the MQTT topic defined in the TOPIC_RX variable of the main script TcpDump2Mqt, it executes them on the video door entry unit.

 ### TcpDump2Mqtt.sh